 Your role as an HR professional includes staying on top of your company’s hiring needs and employee turnover rates.
 However, this has become increasingly more difficult in today’s quickly changing and unpredictable work environment.
 Many workers are also making significant changes, like moving to flexible work arrangements or leaving the workforce altogether.
-This year’s inflation and recession fears add another level of unpredictability.
+This year’s continued economic uncertainty adds another layer of unpredictability.

 Developing your annual hiring strategy can feel like a giant guessing game, in which you hope to outpace your company’s turnover rate.

-Although turnover is a necessary part of doing business, when is your turnover rate too high?
+Although turnover is an inevitable part of doing business, it’s important to understand when your turnover rate is too high.

-Mercer surveys provide turnover trends across industries, job roles, and demographics.
-Our survey results are your key to identifying turnover trouble spots and planning ahead for future talent needs.
+Mercer surveys deliver turnover trends across industries, job roles, and demographics.
+Our survey results are your key to identifying turnover trouble spots and making plans for future talent needs.

 The 2022 US Mercer Turnover Survey and Canada Turnover Survey provide valuable insights into which jobs and industries show the highest turnover and explore how companies plan to respond with recruitment and internal growth plans.